-- 3.0+ High School GPA, HiSET Career/College Ready level, or GED 175+ within five years - ACT Math 25+ within two years - Accuplacer: Elementary Algebra 116+ within two years - Accuplacer: College Level Math 46+ within two years - Accuplacer Next Gen: Advanced Algebra and Functions 250+ within two years - MTH134/134H completed with a "C" or better Probability and Statistics covers descriptive statistics, probability, probability distributions, sampling distributions, and hypothesis testing.
+- ACT Math 25+ within two years - Accuplacer: Elementary Algebra 116+ within two years - Accuplacer: College Level Math 46+ within two years - Accuplacer Next Gen: Advanced Algebra and Functions 250+ within two years

+• MTH134/134H completed with a "C" or better Probability and Statistics covers descriptive statistics, probability, probability distributions, sampling distributions, and hypothesis testing.
 Completion of MTH168 may count toward the mathematics requirement for the AA degree, however it is not a CORE42 MOTR course.
 A graphing calculator is required.
 (F,S)